teijatestaaja/kotlin-self-study/README.md

 So, to follow the project, see my [learning diary to Kotlin](kotlin-learning-diary.md).

-## What I have learned from this project
+## Summary: What I have learned from this project so far (February 2020)

 With this self-organized self-study project, I have learned to